Grand Howl: Origin

 In the wild, wolves howl to assemble the pack usually before and after hunts, to pass on an alarm particularly at a den site, to locate each other during a storm or while crossing unfamiliar territory, and to communicate across great distances.
 Grand howls had been part of social occasions since at least the 1850s.

 Five years after the founding of the Scout movement, Baden-Powell and others worked on a scheme for those who were too young to join the Boy Scouts at the age of 11, initially called "Junior Scouts".
 By the time of the launch of the scheme, Baden-Powell had obtained the approval of his friend and neighbor, Rudyard Kipling, to use the Jungle Book as a theme.
 Under the name of "Wolf Cubs", the 8- to 10-year-old boys would take part in basic versions of the activities enjoyed by the older Boy Scouts, but within a background of the jungle in the Mowgli stories of Kipling's 1898 book.
 The Cubs would act out scenes from the stories, and the adult leaders would adopt the names of characters from the book.
 For example, the leader in charge would be titled Akela, after the character Akela who led the titular Mowgli's wolf pack in Kipling's novel.

 Baden-Powell book, entitled The Wolf Cub's Handbook, was published on 2 December 1916.
 In the first chapter, he describes the following scene in The Jungle Book and provides some additional context for the Grand Howl ceremony:

 Original Grand Howl

 The original instructions for the Grand Howl, described by Vera Barclay and Baden-Powell in The Wolf Cub's Handbook.

-Scouter: "Pack - Pack - Pack!"
-This calls the Cubs into a Parade Circle.

-The Cubs reply as they run to their places in the circle.